Gay Budapest Guide: The Essential Guide To Gay Travel In Budapest Hungary 2019

 Cruising & Gay Saunas Budapest

 Had enough of gay cruising in Budapest– either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Budapest will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Budapest will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Foreigners are typically welcoming through-out the Budapest gay scene, but many guys don’t speak English in the saunas here so you’ll need to be good at reading non-verbal cues.

 There are three gay saunas to choose from, and each is relatively easily accessible from most of the central city.
 Just take a look at our Gay Budapest Map if you need help deciding which is closest.
 The gay sauna’s in Budapest mostly get crowded on weeknights after 5 pm and on Sunday afternoons.
 We also found Google Maps helpful for displaying the busiest times for most locations.